15 Best Sites Like eBay to Find and Sell Products

 1. Amazon

-Amazon is the largest e-commerce website in the world and dominates 50% of the online e-commerce market.
-By comparison, eBay owns a tiny portion of e-commerce.
+Amazon is the largest e-commerce website in the world and likely the biggest competitor to eBay, which owns a tiny portion of the e-commerce market.

 Amazon provides a platform for third parties like brands, resellers, and individuals.
 They also have a strong international presence, with Amazon currently available in all major countries.
 Across various continents, you can sell everything from electronics to t-shirts.